neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 #### The notification "Legacy API: Time to say goodbye!"
 You are still using third party software that accesses the passwords trough the old api from ocPasswords.
-This is not recommended and will cause issues if you use client side encryption.
+This is not recommended and will cause issues if you use end to end encryption.
 It is recommended that you update that client or look for a replacement.